Jessyc379/getTapped/README.md

 #### **Development Tools:**
 - **Vite**: Build tool and development server for the React app.
 ## Database Design
-We based our database structure on a brewery API, which served as inspiration for the types of data required in the breweries table.
-The table uses UUIDs as the primary key, following industry standards, while other tables use auto-incremented integers for their primary keys.
-This mix required some adjustment, as our bootcamp primarily used integer IDs.
-Since it was difficult to find APIs that matched all the data we needed, we created fictitious data for other tables, ensuring consistency with the brewery data structure while meeting the needs of different user types.
+We structured our database around the OpenBreweryDB API, using it as a reference for the attributes in our breweries table.
+The table utilizes UUIDs as the primary key, aligning with industry standards, while we opted for auto-incrementing integers for the other tables, reflecting the integer IDs we primarily worked with during the bootcamp.
+Since it was challenging to find APIs that provided all the necessary data, we generated fictitious data for the remaining tables.
+This allowed us to focus on applying the technologies we learned and demonstrating our full-stack development capabilities

 ## API Architecture